ENG2163 – World Englishes

-The exam consists of a term paper.
-You are required to write ca. 8-10 standard pages (a standard page consists of 2,300 characters).
+The assessment of the course is based on a term paper.
+You are required to write ca. 8 -10 standard pages (a standard page consists of 2,300 characters).
 This does not include references and bibliography.
 In the evaluation, both content and language are taken into account.

-Previously given exam assignments (note that the exam form has changed).
+Previously given exam assignments and assessment guidelines (note that the exam form has changed).